astropy/astropy/docs/io/votable/index.rst

   # Note, we have to use the top-level votable file object
   votable.to_xml("new_votable.xml")

+..
+  EXAMPLE END

-Outputting a VOTable file
+Outputting a VOTable File
 -------------------------

-To save a VOTable file, simply call the `~astropy.io.votable.tree.VOTableFile.to_xml` method.
+To save a VOTable file, call the `~astropy.io.votable.tree.VOTableFile.to_xml` method.
 It accepts either a string or Unicode path, or a Python file-like object::

   votable.to_xml('output.xml')

 There are a number of data storage formats supported by `astropy.io.votable`.
 The ``TABLEDATA`` format is XML-based and stores values as strings representing numbers.
 The ``BINARY`` format is more compact, and stores numbers in base64-encoded binary.
-VOTable version 1.3 adds the ``BINARY2`` format, which allows for masking of any data type, including integers and bit fields which can not be masked in the older ``BINARY`` format.
+VOTable version 1.3 adds the ``BINARY2`` format, which allows for masking of any data type, including integers and bit fields which cannot be masked in the older ``BINARY`` format.
 The storage format can be set on a per-table basis using the `~astropy.io.votable.tree.Table.format` attribute, or globally using the `~astropy.io.votable.tree.VOTableFile.set_all_tables_format` method::